CONDITIONS OF HEALTH

 2. Ownership - All classes in this schedule are open to exhibitors residing in any part of the United Kingdom.
 Exhibits in all classes must be the bona-fide property of the exhibitor and must be in their ownership at the date of the Show.
 The exhibitor’s name(s) on the Show entry form must be the same as on the animal registration certificate.
 In the event of the death of an exhibitor between the date of entry and the date of the Show, the executors of the deceased will be deemed to be the exhibitor.

 All entries should be on the form supplied and should be signed by the exhibitor or his agent.
-This entry form, together will all entry fees (and subscriptions, if not already paid) must be received by the Secretary not later than the closing date for entries.
+This entry form, together with all entry fees (and subscriptions, if not already paid) must be received by the Secretary not later than the closing date for entries.
 Late entries may not be accepted.
 The entry fee for any animal entered but not exhibited will be forfeited.
 An additional Administration Charge of £25 will be made in the event of unpaid entries.

 4. Nominations of Entries - The name of the exhibit and all relevant details must be stated on the entry booking form.
 No substitution of entries will be allowed after the closing date for entries.

 5. Cancellation of Classes - The Society reserves the right to amalgamate or cancel classes or sections in the event of there being insufficient entries.
 Entry fees for classes cancelled by the Society will be refunded.

 Admission to the Show will be by Vehicle Pass, colour coded for the appropriate entrance and fixed to the windscreen in a prominent position.
 The number of admission tickets sent to exhibitors will vary depending on the number of animals exhibited.

 Tickets for livestock and horse competitors will be allocated as follows:-